uutu/deno-quizlet/README.md

 The application is a Deno application built with Oak framework for repeated practice of learned content.
 Registered users can create multiple choice questions for admin-set topics that can be answered by other users.
 The app also provides a basic API.

+Note that the specs on handling correctness/incorrectness of an answer option was ambiguous so it's good to keep in mind that a question can have multiple correct answers, a single correct answer or no correct answers at all.
+So, in short, the application trusts the users to act in "good faith" when adding questions&answers while using the application.

 Skip to the end of the document for instructions on how to test and run the application.

 ## Structure